One way to celebrate a birthday – part II: Presidential Rail Trail & Cross New Hampshire Adventure Trail

 Walking for a cause

-Mid-October, I walked 13 miles on the Rockingham Recreation Trail in Auburn, Candia, and Raymond with a group raising funds for the Light of Life shelter in Manchester.
+Mid-October, I walked 13 miles on the Rockingham Recreation Trail in Auburn, Candia, and Raymond with a group raising funds for a shelter in Manchester.
 We couldn’t have picked a better October day.
 From a foggy sunrise over Lake Massabesic all the way to full midday sunshine in Raymond, I enjoyed good company.

 I hadn’t passed by the old Raymond Depot in awhile, and it was fun to see it again.
 The littlest rail car – I call it a putt-putt, though it probably has a more dignified name – always looks a little lost on the siding, dwarfed by the more conventional rail cars nearby.
 They’re all part of the old rail line’s history, so they all belong there.